xvxx/deadwiki/README.md

 There are three built-in ways to access your deadwiki:

-- Via local webserver and static HTML UI.
+- Run the local webserver and use the static HTML UI.
-- Via native WebView app that wraps the UI.
+- Run a native WebView app that wraps the UI.
 - Just use your filesystem.
 Regular Markdown files. `cat`, `ls`, etc.

+## ~ status ~

+Very barebones, no native app yet.
+Under construction!

 ## ~ getting started ~